cpradog/wwd/README.md

 ### Systemd users

-Systemd service and timer are already provided to download a wallpaper every day.
+Systemd service and timer are already provided to download wallpapers automatically.
 To register them:

 ``` sh
 systemd daemon-reload